 Veggie Potstickers are little bites of happiness that the whole family can enjoy.

 Potstickers (or dumplings, as I most often refer to them) are a favorite here at superman cooks.
 We’ve been known to make a meal of them, or just pop a few in the skillet as an appetizer or snack.
 As someone who used to rely on take out to enjoy these perfect bites, I was blown away when Keith began making our own versions at home.
-I was pleasantly surprised to discover that it wasn’t that difficult.
+We stared with these Thai Chicken & Peanut Dumplings, and I was pleasantly surprised to discover that it wasn’t that difficult.
 “Dumpling making” soon became a family activity for us; it’s a great bonding experience and a fun way to personalize your meals.

 These Ultimate Veggie Potstickers are Keith’s tried and true, go-to recipe for vegetarian guests and carnivores alike.
 They’re stock full of yummy veggies and packed with robust flavor.
 I also like the texture and crunch that vegetables give these dumplings.
 They are so satisfying and good for you too!